 It will be our little secret, bakers.
 Let’s get into it.

 How to Make Store-Bought Frosting Better

-There are so many ways to amp up the store-bought frosting.
+There are so many ways to canned frosting better, for example, mixing cool whip with frosting.
 That said, you have no excuse not to use one of these easy methods.
 Are you ready to make store-bought frosting taste like it was sent directly from the frosting angels?
 (Those are real, right?!)

 1. Add Salt or Cream Cheese

 Okay, let’s be honest.
 Take a bite of store-bought canned frosting.
 Do your teeth hurt?
 They might.
 And that’s all because the store-bought frosting is almost always overly, overly sweet.
 So much so that it makes it unenjoyable.

 How do you combat a sweet disaster?
 Add salt.
 A pinch will do.
 Don’t overdo it.
 Just as too much sweetness is a major no-no, so is a devastating amount of salt.
 (Salty cake, anyone?)

 You can also control an overly sweet store-bought frosting by adding a bit of softened cream cheese.
 Cream cheese will help with the intense sweetness while also adding some desirable, soft texture to the mix.

 2. Accelerate the Flavor Profile